Sir George Scharf

 This drawing was part of George Scharfs substantial bequest to the National Portrait Gallery in 1895.
 In 1967 it was found in the NPG Archives and given an accession number.

 It had been kept in a paper wrapper inscribed by Scharf Chalk drawing of GS. by Langdon. done early in Ashley Place, Victoria Street.
-Early probably means either early in the morning (Scharf was a keen recorder of atmospheric conditions) or, less likely, soon after the move to 8 Ashley Place, which took place in December 1869.
-The drawing itself is inscribed but not dated by Scharf.
-It shows him at his desk, drawing on tracing paper, a stylus pinning the two sheets together.
-He is beardless and this suggests a date between 1869 (the move to Ashley Place) and 1876 (the year he grew a beard).
+Early means either early in the morning (Scharf was a keen recorder of atmospheric conditions) or, less likely, soon after the move to 8 Ashley Place, which took place in December 1869.
+The drawing shows him at his desk, drawing on tracing paper, a stylus pinning the two sheets together.
+It is inscribed but not dated by Scharf, however an entry in his personal diary for 4 Dec.
+1870 confirms the date of execution: 'Langdon with me.
+Working on my portrait in red & black chalk'.

 For a description of the cosy and comfortable library which is his ordinary sitting-room at Ashley Place, see Celebrities at Home: Mr George Scharf, The World, 28 September 1892, pp.1011, copy in NPG NoA (Scharf).